vinoaj/databricks-resources/fortnightly-updates/tmp.md

 ## 🏪 Databricks Marketplace

 - [▶️ Introduction to Databricks Marketplace](https://www.youtube.com/watch?v=PGgWOw7g0lM): a short primer on Databricks Marketplace by our partners Advancing Analytics

+## 🥂 Customer Stories

+- [How **Stack Overflow** built their new course recommendations](https://stackoverflow.blog/2023/05/29/more-on-our-ai-future-building-course-recommendations-and-a-new-data-platform/) solution on Azure Databricks.
+I think it's safe to say we all owe Stack Overflow some thanks for aiding us in our technical careers; so I was happy to see Databricks play a role in helping the community discover relevant courses. *"[It was] it clear that leveraging one platform for as much as possible would be wise, and our platform of choice was Azure Databricks.
+This allowed us to keep all data processing, feature engineering, model versioning, serving, and orchestration all in one place."*

 As always, please let me know if you'd like to find out more about any of the announcements or use cases above 👆🏽